-	Top 1.
-Jersey Giant
+1. Jersey Giant

 The Jersey Giant is an American breed developed in New Jersey in the 1800s.
-The breed was developed primarily as a meat source to rival turkeys and has become recognized world-wide as the largest chicken breed.
+The breed was developed primarily as a meat source to rival turkeys and has become recognized worldwide as the largest chicken breed.

 Jersey Giants certainly live up to their purposeful history.
-Roosters averages 20-26 inches in height and 13-15 pounds.
+Roosters average 20-26 inches in height and 13-15 pounds.
 Hens are not far behind at 14-20 inches and 10-12 pounds.
 However, because this breed can take up to nine months to mature for butchering, it has never become popular with commercial growers as a meat bird.

 These birds are most well-known in glossy black.
 However, white and blue are also officially recognized colors.
 Breeding blues may result in a splash (variegated) color, but this color is not recognized by the American Poultry Association (APA).
 Blackbirds have a glossy, green tint, even on their gray legs and feet, and bright red wattles.

 Jersey Giants are not only magnificent to look at but are friendly in temperament.
 Being the largest chicken breed does not mean they are bullies with other animal species or humans.
-They are, in fact, highly sociable birds, good with children, other farm animals and pets.
+They are, in fact, highly sociable chickens, good with children, other farm animals and pets.